yuantinl/SI507_Final_Project/README.md

 &nbsp;
 ## Data Sources

-Data Source 1: the information regarding 100 biggest cities in the United States by popluation. https://ballotpedia.org/Largest_cities_in_the_United_States_by_population
+**Data Source 1**: the information regarding 100 biggest cities in the United States by popluation. https://ballotpedia.org/Largest_cities_in_the_United_States_by_population

-Data Source 2: YELP Fusion API.
+**Data Source 2**: YELP Fusion API.
 Instructions for getting an application id and an application key:

 1. Create a yelp account, or log in to your own